-We are a Financial Technology ("FinTech") company helping consumers save money with incredibly competitive rates.
-Financial Life is putting consumers behind the wheel of their savings, giving people the ability to earn by far and away the highest interest rate in the country while also keeping everything FDIC-insured.
+Financial Life's high yield savings accounts help consumers save money with incredibly competitive rates.
+We are putting consumers behind the wheel of their savings, giving people the ability to earn by far and away the highest interest rate in the country while also keeping everything FDIC-insured.

 Does that mean that Financial Life is a bank?

 Good question!
 We are not a bank.
 Financial Life partners with regional banks to hold your deposits in FDIC-insured accounts.

 Why would a bank work with Financial Life?